Where Trump, other world leaders were sitting at Pope Francis' funeral

 Francis made history as the first pontiff from South America.
 So it was only fitting that Argentina — Francis' native country — was represented in the front row with Argentine President Javier Milei.
 Milei sat next to his sister, Karina, who serves as general secretary of the presidency.
 Next to them was Italian President Sergio Mattarella, who was seated up front because the pope is the bishop of Rome.

 The seating arrangements following Italy were then based on the French diplomatic alphabetical order.
 So, for example, the United States wouldn't be "U," it would be "E" after the French translation "États-Unis."
-According to Reuters, reigning monarchs were given priority over other heads of state.
+According to Reuters, reigning monarchs were given priority over other heads of state in the order.

 Where was Donald Trump sitting at the pope's funeral?

-Mr. Trump and the first lady walked into St. Peter's Square and were directed to their seats around 4 a.m.
+Mr. Trump and the first lady walked into St. Peter's Square and were directed to their front row seats around 4 a.m.
 ET, ahead of the service.
-The pair was seated next to Estonian President Alar Karis, King Felipe VI of Spain and Queen Letizia of Spain.
+They were seated next to Estonian President Alar Karis, King Felipe VI of Spain and Queen Letizia of Spain.
 Across the aisle, to their right, was Finland's President Alexander Stubb, with whom he was seen speaking at the start of the ceremony.

+As many pointed out online, Ukraine's President Zelenskyy was also seated in the front row - an aisle over from Mr. Trump.
+Photos from the funeral show Zelenskyy was 10 seats away from Mr. Trump.
+Interactions between the pair have been closely watched ever since their heated Oval Office exchange over the war in Ukraine in late February.

+The White House revealed on Monday that Mr. Trump and Zelenskyy had a private meeting in the Vatican before they took their seats at the funeral service.
+The Trump administration described it as a "very productive discussion."
+Zelenskyy agreed it was a "good meeting" and said in a statement on social media that they "discussed a lot."

 Here were some other notable leaders in attendance: